zohararad/handlebarer/README.md

 });
 ```

-On the client-side, you might add to the asset pipeline like this:
+On the client-side, you might add it to the asset pipeline like this:

 ```javascript
 //= require handlebars/runtime
 //= require helpers/link.js
 ```

-To use the same helper on the server-side, you'll need to configre Handlebarer like so:
+To use the same helper on the server-side, you'll need to configure Handlebarer like so:

 ```ruby
 Handlerbarer.configure do |config|